Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Break-Even

+At $50/month membership with ~$5 marginal cost per visit and 3 visits/month, you net $35/month per member.
 50 members covers a part-time staff member dedicated to membership management.
 Most venues clear that in the first 30 days of launch if they present the offer at checkout.

 Launch Strategy

-Start with one plan
+Start with One Plan

 Not three tiers.
 Not five options.
 One membership, clearly described, easy to understand.